 How to develop buyer personas for manufacturing

-Creating detailed buyer personas for your ideal customers is an important part of a successful content strategy and can transform your growth plans.
-We explore how to develop buyer personas for your contract manufacturing business.
+Creating detailed buyer personas for your ideal customers is essential to a successful content strategy and can transform your growth plans.
+We explore how to develop a buyer persona profile for your contract manufacturing business.

-Many contract manufacturers find themselves with an empty or unpredictable pipeline because they’ve failed to differentiate themselves from the competition.
+Many contract manufacturers have an unsustainable pipeline because they’ve failed to differentiate themselves.

-Most of those missing the mark with their messaging are suffering from one big oversight: they haven’t truly understood the buying agendas of their customers.
+Most of those missing the mark with their messaging suffer from one significant oversight: they haven’t truly understood the buying agendas of their customers.

 In other words, they haven’t documented their buyer personas.